redhataccess/pantheon/README.md

 Head to http://localhost:8080/pantheon for the application's entry point.

-For sling's management UI, you can head to http://localhost:8080/starter/index.html
+For Sling's management UI, you can head to http://localhost:8080/starter/index.html

 You can stop and start the pod as necessary with podman's pod command: